PJ-cs/DistanceEstimationTracking/README.md

    1. Create directory at left file explorer menu (see 3., instructions) under Images/<YOUR_DIRECTORY> and upload your files by right-clicking on the folder.

    NOTE: You have to split up the video into single .png images before uploading them to the directory!

-   2. Identical to step 3. and 4. above
+   Remaining steps identical to step iii. and iv. above

 ## Examplary Input and Output
 S01, input video for pipeline